Grusinator/MetaDataApi/README.md

 currently the best feature is that you can search in all text fields in your data, but hopefully more will come in the future.

+Be aware that the page does not use https, and that since i am the administrator of the page, that i have access to the data that you upload, but i will of course not use or sell it.
+Though i cant access your profile on connected services ie. spotify, the system only stores a token that gives access to fetch the data from that service.

 ## Guideline for advanced users
 if you know a bit of python i can recommend to try out the client lib that i have made.
 It is good for writing queries into the GraphQL endpoint
 [grusinator/meta-data-client](https://github.com/Grusinator/meta-data-client)